The Truth About Laundry Detergent

 Natural Laundry Recommendations

-When I first switched to a more natural laundry option, I started with these washing berries.
-For those who may not know, washing berries are dried shells (or husks) from the soapberry nut.
-Soapberries come from the Sapindus Mukorossi tree, a unique species found in both the eastern and western hemispheres but native to the tropical and subtropical conditions of Asia, the Americas, and islands of the Pacific (37).
-Although they’re often called nuts, they’re dried berries, making them 100% safe for those with a nut allergy.
+When I first switched to a more natural laundry option, I used washing berries.
+For those who may not know, washing berries are the dried fruit shells (or husks) from the soapberry nut.
+Soapberries come from the Sapindus Mukorossi tree, a unique species found in both the eastern and western hemispheres, but native to the tropical and subtropical conditions of Asia, the Americas, and the Pacific Islands (37).
+Even though they’re often called nuts, they’re actually dried berries, and 100% safe for those with a nut allergy.

-Although the soapberry is poisonous, it contains a natural soap called saponin (38).
-When the nutshell absorbs water, saponin is released, creating a soaping effect (39).
-Saponin is 100% natural and biodegradable, making it hypoallergenic and environmentally friendly.
-Plus, it’s excellent for sensitive skin, eczema, and even psoriases (40).
-This has made washing berries a popular alternative in many households, and they are safe to use on:
+Soapberries are technically poisonous when ingested (so don’t try to eat them).
+They contain a natural surfactant called saponin (38).
+When dried berries are soaked in warm water, the saponins are released, creating a foaming, soapy effect when agitated (39).
+It is 100% natural and biodegradable, making it hypoallergenic and environmentally friendly.
+Plus, it’s excellent for sensitive skin, eczema, and even psoriasis (40).
+This has made washing berries a popular alternative in many households.
+They are safe to use on all types of laundry, including:

 • Whites